crownstone/website/14-app-help.md

                         <div id="collapseTwo" class="panel-collapse collapse">
                             <div class="panel-body">
                                 <p>
-One basic concept the Crownstone app introduces is the **sphere**.
+                                One basic concept the Crownstone app introduces is the <strong>sphere</strong>.
 A sphere is a loosely connected group of Crownstones, a little bit like a
 <a href="https://support.google.com/plus/answer/6320407?hl=en">circle on Google+</a>,
 a
 <a href="https://www.facebook.com/help/104002523024878">page on Facebook</a>,